Overview

 What are the Challenges?

-Within the digital product team, I have executed a full redesign of the FUN HUB Practice platform as a UX/UI Designer.
-Using lean UX principles, I have conducted research, created wireframes and prototypes, and led both Visual and Interface Design.
+Full redesign of the FUN HUB Practice platform Using lean UX principles, I have conducted research, created wireframes and prototypes, and led both Visual and Interface Design.

 Understanding the Problem